blocksense-network/blocksense-infra-test/libs/ts/contracts/EXPERIMENTS.md

 Each of the data feed store implementations (DataFeedStoreV1.sol, DataFeedStoreV2.sol, DataFeedStoreV3.sol) is a contract that stores data feed values for a specific data feed key.
 The data feed key is a maximum of 31 bit integer that uniquely identifies a data feed.
 The data feed value is stored as `bytes32`.
 The data feed value is updated by the data feed store contract owner.

 The historical data feed contracts (HistoricalDataFeedStoreV1.sol, HistoricalDataFeedStoreV2.sol) store historical data feed values for a specific data feed key.
 The data feed key is a maximum of 29 bit integer that uniquely identifies a data feed.
 The data feed value is stored as packed `bytes32` which consists of `bytes24 value` and `uint64 timestamp`.
 When a new value is set, a counter representing the contiguous history of the stored values is incremented.
 The data feed value is updated by the data feed store contract owner.

-The sports data feed contracts (SportsDataFeedStoreV1.sol, SportsDataFeedStoreV2.sol) store sports data feed values for a specific data feed key.
-The data feed key is a maximum of 29 bit integer that uniquely identifies a data feed.
-The data feed value is stored as packed array of `bytes32` and a description is emitted on each feed update.
-The data feed value is updated by the data feed store contract owner.
-This contract doesn't support historical data feed values.

 ```mermaid
 graph TD